 Grab your favorite high speed blender, fresh watermelon and get blending!
 Watermelon juice is super easy to make, requires 1 ingredient and minimal kitchen tools.
 Get the instructions with step-by-step photos on my How to Make Watermelon Juice post.

-NOTE: Watermelon juice separates - big time!
+NOTE: Watermelon juice separates - big time - and that's OK!
 If you made your watermelon juice ahead of time and chilled it for this drink, you might notice that the juice looks pretty unappetizing after it’s been hanging out in the refrigerator for a few hours.
 The water completely separates from the pulp, but just give it a good shake and your watermelon juice will go back to being just like it was when you first made it.

 Limes, lemons, and most berries are delicious with watermelon.
 I’ve chosen strawberries and lime here, but you can mix any of the listed fruits with your homemade watermelon juice to enjoy different variations.

 Watermelon juice is fresh watermelon that’s been blended and strained.
 It’s delicious and tastes just like fresh slices of watermelon.
 Get all the instructions you need at my post for how to make homemade watermelon juice.

 Strawberry syrup is available in specialty stores, often stocked with coffee and tea ingredients.
 These syrups will contain a lot more ingredients than the 3 in my homemade strawberry syrup and you can make it in the time it would take you to drive to the store.

 If you’d like to stay away from strawberry flavor, swap out the strawberry syrup for plain simple syrup (½ cup sugar dissolved in ½ cup hot water).
 You can use maple syrup or honey instead of white sugar in your syrup if you prefer a different sweetener.